zakafz/openpolicy/SECURITY.md

 ## Our Commitments

-- We'll acknowledge your report within 5 business days, including an initial assessment and timeline for resolution.
+- We'll acknowledge your report within 5 business days.
 - Provided you adhere to these guidelines, no legal action will be pursued regarding your disclosure.
 - Your report and personal information remain confidential; we won't share without explicit consent.
 - Regular updates will keep you informed on fix progress.